Am I An Alcoholic

 Alcoholic beverages enjoyed in moderation may not impact your overall health, but like all things, drinking can quickly become a habit.
 Enjoying wine, spirits, or beer for special occasions isn’t as likely to cause drinking problems, but continued use in social settings could lead to a habit that is hard to break and very hard on your health.

-Understanding The Disease of Alcohol Use Disorder
+Disease of Alcohol Use Disorder

 It isn’t always black and white when looking at evidence suggesting alcoholism, and the road to problem drinking is a slippery slope that often begins with moderate use.